Recap / Ink City S 2 Revenge Is A Dish Best Served With Chips

 - It's All About Me: Who cares if those two had reasons to want revenge on hernote ?
 That's not about to stop her from inflicting even worse horrors upon them.

-- Benson struggles with a lesser version of this: while he blames Heloise, he also feels guilty for dispatching Rigby in such a way.
+- While Benson blames Heloise, he also feels guilty for dispatching Rigby in such a way.
 He also mentally notes the irony of telling Rigby "It's not your fault" — something he never thought he'd say back home.

 - Revenge by Proxy: While her ultimate goal is to kill Mordecai, Heloise sees nothing wrong with torturing Rigby as much as possible along the way.